sensel/morph-docs/docs/morph.md

 # Welcome
-This documentation explains what makes up the Sensel Morph and how to use it.
+This documentation explains the Sensel Morph hardware, features, software, and, most importantly, how to use it.
 ## Overview - What is Morph
 The Sensel Morph is a reconfigurable control surface for artists, musicians, coders, and creative people of all stripes.
-It can work using Bluetooth 4.0LE connection or USB.
+It can work using Bluetooth 4.0LE or USB connections.
 ## What's in the box
 ![Sensel Morph box and contents](img/morph_unboxed.jpg)